impillar/AndroidReferences/LiteratureReview.md

 + JGRE: An Analysis of JNI Global Reference Exhaustion Vulnerabilities in Android, DSN 2017 (tool: JGRE)
 + System Service Call-oriented Symbolic Execution of Android Framework with Applications to Vulnerability Discovery and Exploit Generation, MobySys 2017 (tool: Centaur)
 + Ghera: A Repository of Android App Vulnerability Benchmarks, PROMISE 2017 (tool: Ghera)
++ Measuring the Insecurity of Mobile Deep Links of Android, USENIX Security 2017

 ## Performance & Energy Analysis